Have A Go Olympic Challenge 2024

 In 2023, he became the first breaker to be awarded a Sport Australia Hall of Fame scholarship.

-Jeff’s gruelling training regime, which includes strength training and relentlessly practising dance routines, will ramp up as he builds towards the Paris Olympics.
+Jeff’s gruelling training regime, which includes strength training and relentlessly practising dance routines, ramped up as he reached the Paris Olympics.

 Read More